 A common misconception with triple net lease investments is that they are almost risk-free.
 While triple net investments do offer several advantages, there are still several risks that should be taken into consideration.
 The primary advantages of triple net lease investments are that you get a predictable revenue stream due to the long-term leases and pass-throughs in place, and you also get a relatively hassle-free investment due to the low management requirements.

-On the other hand, it is very possible for financial strong and publicly traded tenant to fall out of favor over the term of the lease and ultimately go bankrupt.
+On the other hand, it is very possible for financially strong and publicly traded tenants to fall out of favor over the term of the lease and ultimately go bankrupt.
 Since single tenant triple net properties are either 0% vacant or 100% vacant, this should be taken into consideration.

 Assessing Tenant Credit Risk in a Triple Net Lease

-For private companies credit analysis requires some more effort, but analyzing financial statements and trends to better understand credit risk is a worthwhile endeavor.
+For private companies, credit analysis requires some more effort, but analyzing financial statements and trends to better understand credit risk is a worthwhile endeavor.
 For these situations, here’s a primer on better understanding tenant credit analysis.

 Fill out the quick form below and we’ll email you our free eBook on What You Should Know About Commercial Real Estate Leases.

 The NNN lease, often just called the “triple net lease” is a popular lease structure in commercial real estate.
-In this article we defined the triple net lease in the context of the overall spectrum of all commercial real estate leases.
-We also discussed some common misconceptions about the NNN lease, reviewed some of the major risks associated with triple net lease investment properties, and finally we walked through how a triple net lease proforma is structured.
+In this article, we defined the triple net lease in the context of the overall spectrum of all commercial real estate leases.
+We also discussed some common misconceptions about the NNN lease, reviewed some of the major risks associated with triple net lease investment properties, and finally, we walked through how a triple net lease proforma is structured.